CLAIRE-COVID-T4/covid-data/README.md

 - `Entrez Gene` --> the Entrez ID of the gene associated with the protein targeted by the drug

 #### `drug-structures.sdf`
-The [SDF](https://en.wikipedia.org/wiki/Chemical_table_file) file of all the drugs listed in `drug-host.tab` (i.e. the ones downloadable with and without registration to the DrugBank service).
-This file describes the 3D structure of the drug and provides additional information such as:
+The [SDF](https://en.wikipedia.org/wiki/Chemical_table_file) file of *almost* all the drugs listed in `drug-host.tab` (i.e. the ones downloadable with and without registration to the DrugBank service, that amount to 4283 over 4428 drugs).
+This file contains the 2D structure of the drugs indexed by their DrugBank ID, providing also additional information such as:
-- `DrugBank ID`
 - `Secondary Accession Numbers`
 - `Common Name`
 - `CAS Number`